 Globalization is the process of international integration arising from the interchange of world views, products, ideas, and other aspects of culture.
 This process has impact on the environment, culture, political systems, economic development, and human physical well-being.

 It is a cultural, legal, political, and social phenomenon.
 In cultural terms, it represents, among others, the exchange of ideas, values, and artistic expression among people.
 In legal terms it alters how international law is created and enforced.
 In political terms it shifts attention to intergovernmental organizations like the United Nations and the World Trade Organization.
 Socially it results in greater interaction among people.

 The motives of globalization are idealistic, as well as opportunistic.
 Its much broader area of concern makes it possible to analyze negative consequences, for example, a global free market benefits large corporations based in the Western world unfairly.
 It results in unemployment in industrialized countries as factories are relocated to places which offer cheaper conditions.
 Its impact remains mixed for workers, cultures, and small businesses, in both developed and emerging nations.

 Agder County, Norway

 The term internationalization is seldom used in development cooperation and aid, aside from in connection with the private sector operation in developing countries.
 The term globalization is preferred.

-(3) Image credit: Supras Limited.
-A farmer carrying his child.
-Location: Nalgad valley, Jajarkot District, Mid-Western Development Region, Nepal.
-Date: 2 March 2017.
+(4) Image credit: Supras Limited.
+A farmer with his child, 2 March 2017.
+Nalgad valley, Jajarkot District, Mid-Western Development Region, Nepal.

 Websters Ninth New Collegiate Dictionary.
 1991.
 Merriam-Webster, Inc.: Springfield, Mass., United States.